nonlocalmodels/nonlocalmodels.github.io/_examples/qs-1d-properties.md

 ### Model

-The quasi-static models as described in [1] is used to assemble the tangent stiffness matrix and obatin the solution by solving newtoen steps.
+The quasi-static models as described in [1] is used to assemble the tangent stiffness matrix and obtain the solution by solving Newton steps.

 ```yaml
 Model: